ThoMint/modFOC-Configurator/README.md

 * ### QT Creator

     - When all the above is finished, reboot your system and start QT Creator
-    - Open the .pro file and compile the project
+    - Open the .pro file
+    - Configure the project with a appropiate kit and set the release build folder to PROJECT_ROOT/build
+    - Run CQTDeployer from the project root with `cqtdeployer -confFile .\CQtDeployer.json`